SEARCH Seed Store

 Kale Cavolo Palmizio|

 Italian Kale, a baby leaf veg, salad leaf variety when young, as plants mature they have blistered leaves, it is an excellent winter hardy leaf vegetable.
-Use baby leaf as lettuce in salads, mature leaves as cabbage.
+Use baby leaf as lettuce in salads, mature leaves as Kale.

 Sow May to July Harvest November onwards